Katdelorme/Jekyll-Blog/_posts/2017-05-03-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "First Jekyll Build!
+What Do You Think?"
 date:   2017-05-03 17:42:47 -0400
-categories: jekyll update
+categories: jekyll
-shortblurb: Does short description works
+shortblurb: DLorem ipsum dolor sit amet, consectetur adipiscing elit.
+Aenean tincidunt erat at massa porttitor faucibus.
+Donec congue ac mauris nec pretium.
+Nullam accumsan velit id sodales consequat.
 banner: http://placehold.it/1040x600
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.